dgorton/documentation-1/docs-src/concepts/what-is-a-schedule.md

 :::caution

-If the result returned by the scheduled workflow exceeds max block size minus temporal extra information (2MB - 1KB) this result will not be awailable for the next run.
+If the result returned by the scheduled workflow exceeds max block size minus temporal extra information (2MB - 1KB) this result will not be available for the next run.

 :::